TiffanyNwanne/Electricity-Consumption-Analysis/README.md

 ## Business Impact & Key Takeaways
 This project provided critical insights for decision-makers in the energy sector:

-+ ✔ Identified the Commercial sector as the fastest-growing revenue driver.
++ ✔ Identified the Residential sector as the fastest-growing revenue driver.

 + ✔ Helped optimize pricing strategies by sector.